 We have wireless networking set up in Edelstone and in the M1 and M2 classrooms as well as other locations around the buildings.
 Follow instructions for connecting or ask us for assistance to connect.
-You also can set your wireless computer up to print to campus printers
+You also can set your laptop (starting Fall 2015 - phones and tablets) to print to campus printers

-There are 4 large high-volume black and white printers and one color printer.
-Each printer has a server attached to it.
+There are 4 large high-volume black and white printers and one color printer in Edelstone and 1 black and white printer on each of the floors in the Learning Center.
+Each printer has a kiosk attached to it.
 You log in to print your job.
 When your quota for printing is done, you must use your Dragon Dollars to print.
-If someone else in the lab has sent many job to print before you do, their jobs will come out first - you may want to use the other printer in the lab.
+If someone else has sent many jobs to print before you, and the printer is sending many pages you may want to use another printer.
 Please print only original copies of documents related to medical education.
 You should not make more than two copies of any document to avoid long lines at the printers.

 For information on UIC Printing and your printing quota, please see ACCC's U-print help page.
 Note that using the Color printer costs significantly more than the Black and White printers.

-Chairs should not be taken out of Edelstone.
-Please do not steal the chairs.
+Chairs should not be taken out of Edelstone to other locations, there are plenty of chairs throughout the building.
+Please do not take the chairs home.